polterguy/magic/magic.backend/README.md

 you to intercept the initialization of your app, without actually modifying it, to change the state of the app, in whatever ways is necessary for you and your domain problem.

-All assemblies are dynamically loaded, then the backend will automatically wire up all controller endpoints in your assembly, for then to invoke any initialization logic you implement using any pf the following interfaces.
+All assemblies are dynamically loaded, and then the backend will automatically wire up all controller endpoints in your assembly, for then to invoke any initialization logic you implement using any pf the following interfaces.